julianoappelklein/hokus/README.md

 ### Fields

-Collections and singles configurations have a property named "fields" where you must provide an array of field configurationss.
+Collections and singles configurations have a property named "fields" where you must provide an array of field configurations.

 Each field must use one of the available Hokus components by setting a "type" property.
 The current types list is below: